M1-CHPS/glhpc/docs/lecture2.md

 # Virtual And Physical Memory - Problem

-- How can the kernel guarantee that memory is always contiguous ?
+- How can the kernel guarantee that memory is always contiguous?
-- Can I acess memory from another program and steal their data ?
+- Can I acess memory from another program and steal their data?
-- How can multiple applications share the same memory ?
+- How can multiple applications share the same memory?
-  - Some variables have hard-coded addresses !
+  - Some variables have hard-coded addresses!
-- How to handle (Internal/External) fragmentation (Empty slot slot) ?
+- How to handle (Internal/External) fragmentation (Empty slot slot)?

 ---